Careloapp/future_unicorn/README.md

 # Carelo

 An AI-powered call capture system for home care agencies.
-Every inbound call is handled by a live voice AI, recorded, transcribed, summarized, and surfaced in a real-time dashboard — so your team never misses a lead or a client.
+Every inbound call is handled by a live voice AI, recorded, transcribed, summarized, and surfaced in a real-time dashboard; so your team never misses a lead or a client.

 ---